 If you receive government payments like Social Security or unemployment benefits, you can use a W-4V (or voluntary W-4) to request federal income tax withholdings from the payer.

-W-3 forms are for businesses only, and they detail all employees, wages, and SSA contributions.
+W-3 forms are for businesses only, and they detail all employees, wages, and Social Security Administration contributions.

 Freelancers, independent contractors, or otherwise self-employed people will be familiar with form W-9.
 This is a request for your Taxpayer Identification Number (TIN) you will receive from someone who has paid you more than $600 in the last tax year.
 Be wary about the W-9s you receive to make sure they came from someone who you know you contracted with, as fake W-9s can sometimes be used for identity theft.

 Okay, this last one isn’t a “W” form, but it’s still important for a lot of folks.
-Whether you freelance full-time or have a side gig, if you receive more than $600 a year in non-wage income, you will likely need to fill out form 1099-MISC.
+Whether you freelance full-time or have a side gig, if you receive more than $600 a year in non-wage income, you will likely need to fill out form 1099-MISC or Form 1099-NEC.
+The IRS changed this form for reporting non-employee compensation starting in tax year 2020.
+Previously, independent contractors received their compensation information on 1099-MISC, but the IRS has separated this type of payment from 1099-MISC and now requires companies and individuals to report this information on Form 1099-NEC.
 This allows you to declare any income you receive for active work that did not come as a result of traditional full-time employment.